calululu/astro-template-blog/README.md

 **It's divided into 2 different folders.** :
 - The front-end, **which is this whole github repo**, ready to go.
 (It also contains Tailwind.)
 - The backend, made in Sanity that must be created at the moment.

-**Both of these folders need to be deployed on Netlify, Vercel etc.**
 ---

 ## Setup this github repo, the front-end